szabgab/perlmaven.com/sites/en/pages/perl-hash-in-scalar-and-list-context.md

 ## Hash in scalar context

-The last value in both printouts is the value of the <b>hash in scalar context</b>.
+The last value in both printouts is the value of the **hash in scalar context**.
 This is actually some internal number representing the internal layout of the hash.
 It is not very useful except for the fact that this value will be 0 only if the hash itself is empty.
 So we can write code like this: